-Notre Dame of Maryland University is committed to providing a healthy, comfortable environment for students, faculty, staff and guests.
-All University buildings are smoke-free, including public spaces and residence halls.
-Individuals who wish to smoke or use other tobacco products, including e-cigarettes, must do so outdoors at least 30 feet away from any building or in any designated areas in a manner that does not block building entrances and minimizes others' exposure to the secondhand effects of tobacco use.
+The University is committed to providing a healthy, comfortable environment for students, faculty, staff, and guests.
+Smoking, including cigarettes, cigars, pipes, and electronic smoking devices, is prohibited in all buildings on the University campus.
+Individuals who wish to smoke or use other tobacco products must do so outside of any building, at least thirty feet away from any building, or in any designated areas, in a manner that does not in any way block building entrances, and minimizes others' exposure to the second-hand effects of tobacco use.
 Cigarette ashes and butts should be placed only in designated receptacles.
 Tobacco chew should not be expectorated onto the ground.
 Smoking is not permitted in any University vehicles.